 University of Missouri Health Care's Ells Fischel Cancer Center's team of physician specialists and other trained professionals work together with a common goal: to provide the latest treatments and improve the quality of life for thousands of people each year.

-Six key aspects of the care delivered at Ellis Fischel set the center apart for Kevin Staveley-O’Carroll, MD, PhD, director of Ellis Fischel and chair of the Hugh E. Stephenson Jr., MD, Department of Surgery at the University of Missouri School of Medicine.
+Six key aspects of the care delivered at Ellis Fischel set the center apart for Kevin Staveley-O’Carroll, MD, PhD, surgical oncologist and professor of surgery at the University of Missouri School of Medicine.

 1. A Team Approach

 “Our care is multidisciplinary and hosts specialists from a variety of disciplines, essentially under one roof,” said Staveley-O’Carroll.
 “We bring together surgical, medical and radiation oncologists as part of every patient’s care team.
 Beyond that, we have navigators, nutritionists, palliative care specialists and physical therapists for our patients.
 It’s truly a team approach that allows us to treat the whole person.”

 A medical oncologist uses medicines to treat cancer.
 A surgical oncologist treats cancer by removing tumors.
 A radiation oncologist uses radiation to shrink tumors and prevent them from returning.
 Depending on your type of cancer, you may need one, both or all three approaches to treatment.
 And we have additional team members to help you throughout your cancer journey including navigators, nutritionists, palliative care specialists, and more.

 Because not all cancers are the same, the providers at Ellis Fischel focus on different types of cancers.
 The multidisciplinary teams help patients and physicians navigate their care to ensure coordination between Ellis Fischel and community physicians in the following specialties:

 - Blood Cancer

 - Brain Cancer

 - Breast Cancer